MystenLabs/walrus/docs/red-stuff.md

 The key modifications in RedStuff, compared to the Twin-Code framework, are the following:

-- RedStuff uses the RaptoQ fountain code for both the Type 0 and Type 1 encoding.
+- RedStuff uses the RaptorQ fountain code for both the Type 0 and Type 1 encoding.
 The rates are about $(N-2f)/N$ and $(N-f)/N$ respectively.
 We later discuss more in detail the exact rates and the decoding probability.
+We call the Type 0 encoding the _primary encoding_, and the Type 1 encoding the
+  _secondary encoding_.
-- however, the blob is not laid out in a square message matrix, but in a rectangular one.
+- The blob is not laid out in a square message matrix, but in a rectangular one.
 As we explain in the following, this is an optimization for the specific BFT setting we are considering.
 - Both "Type 0" and "Type 1" encodings are stored on each shard.
 In our terminology these are called "slivers", and the two together form a "sliver pair".